davenkin/andy-springboot-sample/ADRs/002-Project structure.md

     - `job`(folder:1):Contains background jobs that are related to the aggregate root.
         - XxxScheduler(class:N): Scheduling configuration, should end with "Scheduler"
         - XxxJob(class:N): Represents a background job, should end with "Job".
 A job might run multiple tasks.
-        - `task`(folder:1): Contains tasks.
-            - `XxxTask`(class:N): A task represents a standalone single operation, should end with "Task".
-Tasks are usually called from jobs and event handlers.
     - `query`(folder:1): For querying data, "query" represents the "Q" in [CQRS](https://microservices.io/patterns/data/cqrs.html).
         - `XxxQueryService`(class:N): The